xrhics/MoST/README.md

 ```

 ### Datasets
 The traffic datasets can be obtained from the [Urban-Dataset](https://github.com/uctb/Urban-Dataset/tree/main) and [LargrST](https://www.kaggle.com/datasets/liuxu77/largest).
 The POI dataset can be obtained from [Foursquare](https://huggingface.co/datasets/foursquare/fsq-os-places).
-Satellite imagery is obtained from Google Earth Engine.
+Satellite imagery is obtained from Google Earth.

 ### Running